-This is the koguchi (虎口, an entrance of a castle which usually has elaborate devices to prevent enemies from invasion, literally the "mouth of tiger").
-It is hard to recognize on the photograph, but the earthwork on the left was the defense against enemies.
+This is the koguchi (虎口, an entrance of a castle which usually has elaborate devices to prevent enemies from invasion, literally the "mouth of the tiger").
+It is hard to recognise on the photograph, but the earthwork on the left was the defence against enemies.

 The elevated san-no-maru (三の丸, third or outer bailey).

-The inner bailey (本丸 honmaru); although I thought it was not necessary to cut the trees, the cleared space allowed a good impression of how big the inner bailey once was.
+The inner bailey (本丸 honmaru); although I thought it was not necessary to cut the trees, the cleared space allowed an excellent impression of how big the inner bailey once was.

-The most unique characteristic of the castle were its stone walls found in several places.
+The unique characteristic of the castle was its stone walls found in several places.